LuoGroup2023/PanTax/README.md

 cd ../scripts
 ./pantax -h
 ```
+If the installation environment encounters problems, you can also use `conda env create -f rust_dev.yaml -y` to build it.
 You may also choose not to specify the version of the tool, but the impact of using the latest version has not yet been tested.

 ## Genome preprocessing